taylor-barron/portfolio/README.md

-Portfolio website to introduce myself and highlight some of my work
+Portfolio website to introduce myself and highlight some of my work.
+Front end React application.
+Utilizes mountain imagery heavily.